Samsung/tizen-docs/README.md

 ## Naming

-Follow these naming conventions and capitalizations when referring to NuGet and related components.
+Follow these naming conventions and capitalizations when referring to Tizen and related components.

-NuGet: refers to the technology.
+Tizen: refers to the technology.

 ### Heading capitalizations